 - Make merignue: In a stand mixer or a hand mixer, whip the egg whites (in a glass or metallic bowl) until frothy, then gradually add the sugar 1 tbsp at the time, until you get a gooey meringue with stiff peaks that will not droop.
 No need for food coloring here!

 - Macaronage: Fold the egg white mixture with the almond flour mixture using a spatula until it's smooth, shiny and flowing, known as macaronage.
-The batter should be runny and shiny, and flowing slowly off the spatula.
+Deflate the batter by pressing the batter a few times around the walls of the bowl, using a spatula.
+Eventually, the batter should be runny and shiny, and flowing slowly off the spatula.
 Test the batter by making ribbons in the batter and the ribbons should sink into the batter after 10 seconds or so.

 - Pipe it: Prepare a piping bag with a round tip.
 Add the batter.
 On parchment lined baking sheet, pipe macarons by keeping the tip still and just pipe in a still motion.
 I made circles on a parchment paper to keep as a reference underneath.